qoelet/tocho/README.md

 *update*

 adding a simple web delivery to a page so ideally tocho can just pass off what it hears and can be viewed real-time from a webpage. eventually to integrate the search into the webpage as well.
+I'm turning this guy into a Doraemon.
+If anyone else got some wacky idea of what tocho should do, join in the fun.

 *requirements*